natesilva/hew/README.md

 1. Create `tests/config.json` (an example is provided).
 1. Add the following key to `tests/config.json`:
   * `"i-created-this-account-for-testing-only": true`
+1. From the the top of the repo, run `npm install`.
 1. From the the top of the repo, run `npm test`.